vualidon/ColiVara/readme.md

 - **Collections**: A user can have multiple collections.
 For example, a user can have a collection for research papers and another for books.
 Allowing for efficient retrieval and organization of documents.
 - **Documents**: Each collection can have multiple documents with unlimited and user-defined metadata.
 - **Filtering**: Filtering for collections and documents on arbitrary metadata fields.
 For example, you can filter documents by author or year.
 Or filter collections by type.
-- \*_Conventio over Configuration_: The API is designed to be easy to use with opinionated and optimized defaults.
+- **Convention over Configuration**: The API is designed to be easy to use with opinionated and optimized defaults.
 - **Modern PgVector Features**: We use HalfVecs for faster search and reduced storage requirements.
 - **REST API**: Easy to use REST API with Swagger documentation.
 - **Comprehensive**: Full CRUD operations for documents, collections, and users.